CoopHive/alkahest-rs/README.md

     }
         .abi_encode();

-    // we use TrustedPartyArbiter to wrap the base demand.
+    // we use RecipientArbiter to wrap the base demand.
 This actually does decode DemandData,
     // and we use the DemandData format it defines,
     // to demand that only our trusted seller can fulfill the demand.
     // if the baseDemand were something other than TrivialArbiter,